-Finding ways to improve concentration and keep your brain sharp has never been more important.
+Finding ways to improve your focus, concentration and keep your brain sharp at any age has never been more important.

 It’s completely natural for your concentration to come and go based on what you’re doing and your interest level, but when you’re having trouble sustaining focus and concentration on anything or for any period of time, it’s a sign that something is wrong.